The support that donors give to educational institutions is invaluable.

 In the process of finding new supporters, you’ll likely have better luck getting alumni to donate over non-alumni individuals, such as parents and friends of the university.
 They are likely to have the greatest level of affinity

-Lastly, if your fundraising effort doesn’t already include some telephone based outreach, you should consider adding it.
-Using the telephone to reach out to prospective donors yields a 34% higher response rate.
+Lastly, if your fundraising effort doesn’t already include some phone-based outreach, you should consider adding it.
+Using this old-school medium to reach out to prospective donors still works, especially when it’s combined with other channels.

 You should also make sure to host an attractive, intuitive giving page on your school or university website.

-While a prospective donor may not immediately commit to a donation over the phone, he or she may come back to your website later to give.
+While prospective donors may not immediately commit to a donation over the phone, they may come back to your website later to give.
 Also, ensure your fundraising page is mobile-optimized to meet the browsing preferences of your audience.

 Additional Tips on Asking for Donations